 Doctoral interns completing their rotations at OCM will work out of the Outreach Community Counseling Center in Carol Stream (OCCC); this is also where the CACTC Director is located.
 The OCCC counseling staff work from a systemic and relational theoretical perspective, a person-in-context approach.
 This context includes immediate and extended family, neighborhood, cultural, racial and religious groups.
 In addressing problems and issues with clients, staff are committed to finding and highlighting strengths, skills, areas of resiliency and resources that clients can build on in order to make changes.
 OCM is certified as a trauma informed organization by the Illinois Collaboration on Youth and recognizes the importance of addressing trauma on both an individual as well as a community level.
 OCCC’s doctoral training program was granted the 2020 Outstanding Training Site Award by the Association of Chicagoland Externship and Practicum Training (ACEPT).

 OCCC provides outpatient therapy services in various modalities (individual, family and group) with a wide range of ages (children, adolescents, young adults, adults).
 Common issues include depression, anxiety, ADHD, and conduct/behavioral concerns.
 Also, other issues include family conflict, domestic violence, child abuse and neglect, divorce and other losses, trauma, and substance abuse.
 Interns receive training in a variety of evidence based practices known to be effective in treating these concerns.
-Interns also have the opportunity to co-lead an adult trauma skills group or a psychoeducational group based on SPARCS curriculum for adolescents; during this training experience, interns learn best practices in treating adult trauma and become more familiar with the professional literature in this area.
+Interns also have the opportunity to co-lead an adult trauma skills group or a psychoeducational group based on SPARCS curriculum for adolescents; during this training experience, interns learn best practices in treating trauma and become more familiar with the professional literature in this area.